 Purchased capital assets are stated at cost.
-Donated capital assets are stated at estimated fair value at the date of donation.
+Donated capital assets and capital assets received in a service concession arrangement are stated at acquisition value.
 Depreciation is charged as an expense of operations using the straight-line method.
 The CIB uses a capitalization threshold of \$20,000 for recording individual capital assets.
 Estimated useful lives used to compute depreciation are as follows:

 Years

-·

 Buildings and improvements 10-50

 Parking garage 30

 Equipment, furniture and fixtures and other 3-25

 The CIB capitalizes interest as a component of construction in progress, based on interest costs of borrowings specifically for the project.
-There was no interest capitalized during 2016 or 2015.
+There was no interest capitalized during 2017 or 2016.